Tonyrefail

 Tonyrefail (/cy/) is a village and community in the Rhondda Cynon Taf County Borough, Wales.
-It is situated at the head of the River Ely; 4 mi northwest of Llantrisant, about 1.5 mi from Trebanog and about 2 mi from Williamstown.
-During the second half of the 19th century, when coal and steel became synonymous with the South Wales Valleys, Tonyrefail evolved from being a rural hamlet to an industrial village.
+It is situated at the head of the River Ely, 4 mi north‑west of Llantrisant, approximately 1.5 mi from Trebanog, and about 2 mi from Williamstown.
+During the second half of the 19th century, when coal and steel became synonymous with the South Wales Valleys, Tonyrefail evolved from a rural hamlet into an industrial village.
 The population at the 2001 census was 11,035.

 Toponymy

-Tonyrefail derives from the Welsh Ton yr Efail meaning 'lay-land of the smithy'.
-From ton, meaning 'lay-land' and gefail meaning 'smithy'.
+Tonyrefail derives from the Welsh Ton yr Efail, meaning 'lay‑land of the smithy', from ton ('lay‑land') and gefail ('smithy').

 History

-Tonyrefail was a dairy farming and livestock raising area, and many early farmhouses still exist today.
-This was in stark contrast to the nearby valleys, that were forced to adopt arable and sheep farming activities due to their hilly geography.
-Early industrialisation began in the late 18th century around a corn mill and woollen factory, but it wasn't until deep coal mining began that employment grew on a large scale.
-At its peak Coedely Colliery employed nearly 1,800 men which not only changed the face of Tonyrefail, but also created the establishment of nearby colliery settlements such as Coedely and Bryngolau.
-It was once a busy town in its own right as well as serving the communities of Coedely, Trebanog and Gilfach Goch.
+Tonyrefail was a dairy‑farming and livestock‑raising area, and many early farmhouses still exist today.
+This was in stark contrast to the nearby valleys, which were forced to adopt arable and sheep‑farming activities because of their hilly geography.
+Early industrialisation began in the late 18th century around a corn mill and a woollen factory, but it was not until deep coal mining began that employment grew on a large scale.
+At the peak of coal mining in Wales, Coedely Colliery employed nearly 1,800 men, which not only changed the face of Tonyrefail but also led to the establishment of nearby colliery settlements such as Coedely and Bryngolau.
+Tonyrefail was once a busy town in its own right, as well as serving the communities of Coedely, Trebanog, and Gilfach Goch.

 It is widely believed that King Edward II was captured by forces loyal to Queen Isabella near Tonyrefail in 1326.

 Governance

 At the lowest tier of local government, Tonyrefail elects a community council, Tonyrefail & District Community Council.
-The community is divided into six community electoral wards: Coedely, Collenna, Penrhiwfer, Thomastown, Tylcha and Tyn-y-Bryn.
+The community is divided into six community electoral wards: Coedely, Collenna, Penrhiwfer, Thomastown, Tylcha, and Tyn‑y‑Bryn.

-The community of Tonyrefail is divided into two county borough wards, Tonyrefail East and Tonyrefail West, for elections to Rhondda Cynon Taf County Borough Council.
+The community of Tonyrefail is divided into two county borough wards – Tonyrefail East and Tonyrefail West – for elections to Rhondda Cynon Taf County Borough Council.